-Since the 1996 reductions in LSC funding, many programs successfully secured substantial additional new funding to support civil legal services.
-Legal services programs have received non-LSC federal funding from the Department of Justice under the Violence Against Women Act (VAWA), the Department of Housing and Urban Development, the Internal Revenue Service, and other federal agencies.
+After the 1996 reductions in LSC funding, many programs were successful in securing substantial additional new funding to support civil legal services.
+Legal services programs received significant non-LSC federal funding from the Department of Justice under the Violence Against Women Act (VAWA), the Department of Housing and Urban Development, the Internal Revenue Service, and other federal agencies.
 Funds also have come from general state or local government appropriations and from contracts with state or local agencies to assist them in establishing eligibility of individuals for federal benefits, including Supplemental Security Income/Social Security Disability Insurance programs and Medicaid.
-In addition, programs have received funding from court filing fee surcharges; attorney registration fees or state bar dues assessment; state abandoned property funds; and various other state and local government initiatives.
+In addition, programs received funding from court filing fee surcharges; attorney registration fees or state bar dues assessment; state abandoned property funds; punitive damage awards; and various other state and local government initiatives.
 Since 1982, funding for civil legal aid derived from state and local governments has increased from a few million dollars to over \$300 million per year.
-However, the exact amount of state funding for civil legal assistance has not been fully documented, because much of this funding has gone to non-LSC-funded programs that do not have to report to any central funding source, unlike LSC-funded programs.
+However, the exact amount of state funding for civil legal assistance was not fully documented, because much of this funding went to non-LSCfunded programs that do not have to report to any central funding source, unlike LSC-funded programs.

-LSC-funded legal services programs have also been successful in securing substantial increases in funding from private sources, including foundations and corporate gifts, donations from individual philanthropists, United Way campaigns, special events, grants from religious institutions, fee-for-service projects, private bar fundraising campaigns, grants from bar associations, voluntary bar dues check-offs or add-ons, cy pres awards, and awards from attorneys' fees pursuant to fee-shifting statutes where permitted under the LSC restrictions.
+LSC-funded legal services programs were also successful in securing substantial increases in funding from private sources, including foundations and corporate gifts, donations from individual philanthropists, United Way campaigns, special events, grants from religious institutions, fee-for-service projects, private bar fundraising campaigns, grants from bar associations, voluntary bar dues check-offs or add-ons, cy pres awards, and awards from attorneys' fees pursuant to fee-shifting statutes once they were permitted under the LSC restrictions.

-While these resources are not distributed equally, in 38 states non-LSC funds exceed LSC funds, and the ratio of non-LSC funds to LSC funds continues to increase.
+While these resources are not distributed equally, in 35 states non-LSC funds exceed LSC funds, and the ratio of non-LSC funds to LSC funds continues to increase.
 Although LSC funds remain the single largest source of support for civil legal services, programs in most areas of the country have become less dependent on LSC dollars in recent years.
 However, financial support for this newly emerging system of delivery must be put into context.
-Private philanthropy is highly dependant on the state of the economy.
-State funding may be no more secure than federal funding, and the debate over whether there should be government funding for civil legal assistance is also occurring at the state level.
-In many states, efforts have been made by the legislatures or IOLTA commissions to impose significant restrictions on the use of their funds.
-For example, state funding in Missouri now includes the LSC restrictions.
-In both the 2000 and 2001 legislative sessions, proposals were introduced in the Virginia legislature to impose the LSC restrictions on state funds, and funding for representation of migrant farmworkers in Virginia was severely limited.
+Private philanthropy is highly dependent on the state of the economy.
+State funding is no more secure than federal funding, and during the Great Recession state appropriations for civil legal services has been significantly reduced